 For the most part, state legislators representing the Odenton and Severn area voted against a bill that would expand gambling operations in the state, though some lawmakers supported it.

-By an unofficial vote of 71 to 58 in the House and 32 to 14 in the Senate, Maryland's General Assembly approved a measure that would allow for a new casino in Prince George's County.
+By an unofficial vote of 71 to 58 in the House and 32 to 14 in the Senate, Maryland's General Assembly in Prince George's County.
 It would also allow for live table games at all casinos in the state.
 The issue will appear before voters on the ballot in November.

 There was unified opposition from legislators in District 33A, with "nay" votes from Sen. Ed Reilly (R-Crofton) and delegates Cathy Vitale (R-Severna Park) and Tony McConkey (R-Severna Park).